pterodactyl/documentation/community/installation-guides/panel/centos8.md

 ```

 ### PHP 8.0
 We recommend the remi repo to get the latest php packages.
-If on Fedora Server 37, skip the "Install Repos" step and instead install php-process with "dnf install php-process".
-Then, continue at the "Get dnf updates" step.
+(Skip to next section if on Fedora 38)

 ```bash
 ## Install Repos